-I’ve taken up a new hobby after moving to the suburbs: Snowboarding is a lot of fun, and I got into it because I used it to surf when I lived near the beach, and when I moved away from the coast, I needed to find a new way to fulfil my need for an intense, white-knuckle sport.
+I’ve taken up a new hobby after moving to the suburbs: Snowboarding is a lot of fun, and I got into it because I used it to surf when I lived near the beach, and when I moved away from the coast, I needed to find a new way to fulfill my need for an intense, white-knuckle sport.
 When I first arrived at my new college, everyone was speaking about snowboarding, and several of my peers thought it was a great hobby.
 I was more than willing to come along and participate when they asked if I offered to travel along.

 My Best Experience